jamasan84/MATLAB-Tricks/README.md

 # MATLAB-Tricks
-Useful matlab tricks
-This repository intends to provide examples to common MATLAB problems or doubts
+Tricks and examples to common MATLAB problems